-- Helping novice monks to improve their English and make a real difference to their future prospects
+- Helping the students to improve their English and make a real difference to their future prospects

 - Teaching and socialising with like-minded volunteers

-- Living by the stunning Mekong River in a UNESCO Heritage town
+- Living by the beautiful Mekong River in a UNESCO Heritage town

 - You will be living at a shared volunteer guesthouse where the staff are very welcoming.